 The Major Program

-During their junior or senior year, students join history seminar groups to explore a particular historical topic.
+During the sophomore year, students take a History Workshop to introduce them to historical research and writing.
+Then, in the junior or senior year, students take a history seminar to explore a particular historical topic.
 The seminars provide training in historical research methods and give students the opportunity to present original work in a professional setting.
 Past seminar topics have included an economic comparison of the US and Japan, modern women's history, Russian, Film, NJ and the Great Depression, and the Atlantic Slave Trade.

 Advanced undergraduates may apply for graduate courses given by the Rutgers graduate program in history, with the approval of the undergraduate director.